divakarmanivel/pokemondivision/README.md

 # Pokémon Division (WIP-Work In Progress)

-Pokémon Division is an online MMORPG based on the famous Pokémon gameboy games.
+Pokémon Division is an online MMORPG that is aimed to run all devices based on the famous Pokémon gameboy games.

 For a live demo visit [Pokémon Division](https://pokemondivision.000webhostapp.com/)